Jmeferlater/commentsbot/README.md

 an example of a call to the bot is:

-!Comments user word
+"!Comments USER WORD"

 an example of the bot's reply is:

-25% of this person's comments includeded the word 'word'
+"25% of this person's comments included the word WORD"